KKhadka5207/karishmaKhadka.github.io/README.md

-# *Advanced GIS final project - "Multiple plots"*
+# *Advanced GIS project - "Multiple plots"*
 ## **About the project**
+This project focuses on developing a Python-based script for visualizing spatial data layers stored in a file geodatabase.
+The primary objectives include plotting of all layers individually to analyze each dataset separately and creating a consolidated view by plotting all layers in a single frame within a Jupyter Notebook.
+Additionally, the project aims to generate a single figure showcasing all layers together with customized legends and markers, enhancing clarity and differentiation among the layers.
+The script ensures flexibility in styling, enabling the use of distinct geometries, colors, and markers for various layers to create informative and visually appealing maps.

+## **Objectives**
-This project is focused on developing script for plotting different layers.
-The major objectives include:
+The specific objectives include:
 - Plotting all the layers from a file geodatabase (individual plots)
 - Plotting all the  layers in one frame in Jupyter notebook
 - Plotting all the layers in one single figure